 Because xylitol has become a popular sugar substitute, it’s often found in meal substitutes like protein shakes.
 It would take a large amount of sugar to properly sweeten a drink the size of an average shake, so using an artificial sweetener helps manufacturers and customers avoid extra calories.

-While the popular brand Crystal Light tends to use aspartame rather than xylitol and therefore isn’t an extreme risk to your dog, many other brands of drink flavoring or powdered electrolytes do contain the dangerous sugar alcohol.
-Always read the label before you buy!
+While the popular brand Crystal Light tends to use aspartame rather than xylitol and therefore isn’t an extreme risk to your dog, many other companies do use the dangerous sugar alcohol for drink-flavoring or in powdered electrolytes.
+Always read the label before you buy.

 This one might be more of a surprise to pet parents, but many flavored gelatin products are chock-full of artificial sweeteners, including xylitol.
 The same can be said for pudding products, too, unfortunately, especially if they’re sugar-free.